namespace-ee/django-rest-framework-sideloading/README.rst

     from drf_sideloading.mixins import SideloadableRelationsMixin

-Include mixin in view and define serializers dict `sideloadable_relations` as shown in examples
+Include mixin in view and define serializers dict ``sideloadable_relations`` as shown in examples

-Defining primary relationship and indicating that it primary is required.

-In below example we define primary relationship along with side ones.
-By adding `'product': {'primary':True, 'serializer': ProductSerializer},` in `sideloadable_relations` dict we
+It is ``required`` to define and indicate primary relationship in ``sideloadable_relations`` dict

+Common Example of using library in ViewSet

 .. code-block:: python